Oleksandr Kunytskyi: Scandals and sociopolitical activities

 Kunytskyi became known as an activist of Road Control initiative under the nickname ZP Sanek as the owner of a YouTube channel.
-Together with his friend Vitaliy Kosenko, he acted in the Zaporizhia-Dnipro-Kherson-Mykolayiv-Odessa area.
+Together with his friend Vitaliy Kosenko, he acted in the Zaporizhzhia-Dnipro-Kherson-Mykolaiv-Odesa area.

 His partners in Road Control, including Rostyslav Shaposhnykov, the organization's leader, accused Kunytskyi and Kosenko of working for the Ministry of Internal Affairs under the guise of "soft opposition" and of "raids" on certain State Automobile Inspection officials and employees.
 Victims have repeatedly accused Kunytskyi-Kosenko of blackmailing and money extortion.

-In particular, such a conflict with businessman Andriy Galenko led to the trial, and Oleksandr Kunytskyi was a defendant in the case when he already was a deputy.
-During 2019–2020, the case investigation continued, according to which Oleksandr Kunytsky and Vitaliy Kosenko had to pay Galenko UAH 450,000 of compensation for spreading false videos on the Internet.
+In particular, such a conflict with businessman Andriy Galenko led to the trial, and Kunytskyi was a defendant in the case when he already was a deputy.
+During 2019–2020, the case investigation continued, according to which Kunytskyi and Vitaliy Kosenko had to pay Galenko ₴450,000 of compensation for spreading false videos on the Internet.

-Oleksandr Shatsky, then the prosecutor of the Zaporizhia region, was also blackmailed by Vitaliy Kosenko.
+Oleksandr Shatsky, then the prosecutor of the Zaporizhzhia region, was also blackmailed by Kosenko.

-At night on January 26, 2016, in the city of Zaporizhia, Kunytskyi's partner Vitaly Kosenko was arrested while receiving a $1,500 bribe from the police for not distributing a video compromising officers online.
-This is part of the amount of EURO 6,000 that Kosenko requested, according to the police.
+At night on 26 January 2016, in the city of Zaporizhzhia, Kunytskyi's partner Kosenko was arrested while receiving a $1,500 bribe from the police for not distributing a video compromising officers online.
+This is part of the amount of €6,000 that Kosenko requested, according to the police.
 The relevant video with the fact of receiving the first part of the bribe was spread by the media.
 In the summer of June 21, 2016, the Komunarskyi District Court of Zaporizhzhia found Vitaliy Kosenko guilty of extortion (Part 1 of Article 189 of the Criminal Code of Ukraine) and sentenced him to 3 years of imprisonment with a probation period of 12 months.